netdata/netdata/docs/netdata-agent/sizing-netdata-agents/README.md

 ## Innovations Netdata has for optimal performance and scalability

-The following are some of the innovations the open-source Netdata Agent has, that contribute to its excellent performance, and scalability.
+The following are some of the innovations the open-source Netdata Agent has that contribute to its excellent performance and scalability.

 1. **Minimal disk I/O**